 Dynamic classes, a growing number of majors, and the long-term success of our alumni demonstrate the relevance of our programs to a diverse and changing society.
 Fontbonne students who have majored in English or communication studies have pursued careers in law, advertising, public relations, teaching, business, politics, and journalism.

-The Bosnia Memory Project at Fontbonne University is dedicated to establishing an enduring record of Bosnian genocide survivors, especially those living in metropolitan St. Louis.
+The Center for Bosnian Studies at Fontbonne University is dedicated to establishing an enduring record of Bosnian genocide survivors, especially those living in metropolitan St. Louis.

 The Griffin Roar is an online magazine that publishes student perspectives on issues that matter to Fontbonne University students – from our campus to the national stage, from the arts to the sciences, from the little things to the big questions.